1906-fsa-foxs-flames/capstone/README.md

 # MTALens
-Have you ever found yourself in the subway station without the display that has the upcoming trains?
-Or you find yourself in the wrong side of the platform and the display is all the way at the other side?
-And wondered, if only there was an app that can tell me the next 4 upcoming trains.
+Have you ever found yourself in a subway station without a train time display?
+Or found yourself outside a station, wondering if you have time for a coffee before your train comes?
+Or staring at a congested train, unsure if you need to try and squeeze in or if there's another train right behind?

-Look no further, have we got the solution for you!
-All you gotta do is point and shoot, and boom the next 4 stops are displayed.
-Not only that, it is also interactive and allows you to alert other users if a train is congested as well as providing a chat with all current users to discuss the current state of the MTA.
+With MTALens, we can solve all these conundrums and more.
+All you have to do is point and shoot, and the next 4 trains coming to your station are displayed.
+MTALens is also social, allowing riders to alert other users if a train is congested as well as providing a chat with all current users to discuss the current state of the MTA.

 Next train coming in a 34 minutes?
 Go grab a drink or food instead of waiting for a stuffy platform.